iotexproject/iotex-bootstrap/README.md

 **Note: make sure you always rebase to the LATEST `iotex-testnet` repo**

-**Note: for those who participated in the testnet of v0.5.0-rc1 and/or v0.5.0-rc2, you MUST clean your local state and then restart with v0.5.0-rc3!**
+**Note: for those who participated in the testnet of v0.5.0-rc1 and/or v0.5.0-rc2, you MUST clean your local state and then restart with v0.5.0-rc3 (image ID: d2773d858ca9)!**

-**Note: Address generation method is updated in v0.5.0-rc3.
+**Note: address generation method is updated in v0.5.0-rc3.
 We recommend you generating a new address and key for this run.**

+**Note: the command to start a node has been changed.
+Please follow the new command bellow.**

 Check the release [notes](https://github.com/iotexproject/iotex-core/releases/tag/v0.5.0-rc3) for what's new in v0.5.0-rc3.